princee09/CipherSchools/README.md

 # Product Purchase Prediction Project

 This project was developed as part of the CipherSchools Summer Training Program.
 It demonstrates the application of machine learning in e-commerce customer behavior analysis.
+The accuracy is low due to the small dataset.

 ## Project Overview